djinoz/jp2n/README.md

 [Note Body]
 ```

+Regular notes will include any embedded images as direct URLs for maximum client compatibility.

+### Long-form Articles (kind 30023)

+Long-form articles follow the NIP-23 format with:
+- A unique slug derived from the title
+- The note title as the article title
+- The first paragraph or first 100 characters as the summary
+- The full note content with embedded images in Markdown format

-The note will be published as a regular Nostr text note (kind 1) with a client tag identifying it as published from the jp2n plugin.
+Both formats include a client tag identifying the note as published from the jp2n plugin.

 ## Troubleshooting